NPSVisionLab/NPSPyCaffe/README.md

 Download CUDA toolkit 7.5 from nVidia website.
 Download cuDNN v3 or cuDNN v4 from the nVidia website.
 Unpack and upzip to %CUDA_PATH%.

+The py-faster-rcnn detector type will run with the GPU or the CPU.
+The default mode is to run in CPU mode.
+GPU mode will run about 20 times faster.
+To change the mode edit the detector.properties file (see below).
+The pyrfcn detector type only currently runs in GPU mode.
+If you don't have a CUDA compatiable GPU it will not run!

 You can download a netbeans module that contains the default plugin from:

     ftp://vision.nps.edu/org-nps-autopsypycaffe.nbm (600k)